RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 All of these settings are optional.

 * **LiveReloadEnabled**
-If this flag is false live reload has no impact as it simply passes through requests. `true` by default.
+If this flag is false live reload has no impact as it simply passes through requests.
+*The default is:* `true`.

+   > I recommend you put: `"LiveReloadEnabled": false` into `appsettings.json` and `"LiveReloadEnabled": true` into `appsettings.Development.json` so this feature isn't accidentally enabled in Production.

 * **ClientFileExtensions**
 File extensions that the file watcher watches for in the Web project.
 These are files that can refresh without a server recompile, so don't include source code files here.
 Source code changes are handled via restarts with `dotnet watch run`.